 Which hospitals have the lowest c-section rates in the Chicago-area?

-- very small volume
+1 very low volume

 Midwife practices at the following hospitals have self-reported primary C-section rates that are similarly low: